return42/sphkerneldoc/doc/books/linux_tv/media/v4l/diff-v4l.rst

 ================

-V4L2 has no equivalent of the ``VIDIOCGPICT`` and ``VIDIOCSPICT`` ioctl and struct ``video_picture``.
+V4L2 has no equivalent of the ``VIDIOCGPICT`` and ``VIDIOCSPICT`` ioctl and struct :c:type:`struct video_picture`.
 The following fields where replaced by V4L2 controls accessible with the :ref:`VIDIOC_QUERYCTRL <vidioc-queryctrl>`, :ref:`VIDIOC_G_CTRL <vidioc-g-ctrl>` and :ref:`VIDIOC_S_CTRL <vidioc-g-ctrl>` ioctls: